Download, complete application and mail in to corporate office

-The first step in applying for residency at The Baptist Home is to complete and submit a short application.
-Upon receipt, your Administrator will review the application, request additional information if necessary and contact you confirming that your application is being processed.
+The first step in applying for residency at The Baptist Home is to complete and submit a short application to TBH Corporate Office.
+Once received, your application will be forwarded to the campus of your choice.
+The campus Administrator will review the application, request additional information if necessary and contact you confirming that your application is being processed.

 The Baptist Home Campuses Coming Soon

 At each campus The Baptist Home offer three levels of care: